 There is so much information about Diastasis Recti out there.
 It is often hard to find accurate information in one place so I prepared this list of questions many mums have in relation to Diastasis Recti and all related issues.

-(click on the question to see the answer)
+(click on the question to open the answer)

 Diastasis Recti is widening of a gap in your abdominal muscles, exactly between the two sections of your Rectus Abdominis, or what should be your six-pack.

 The widening is happening at Linea Alba, the connective tissue in the middle of your abdomen.
 The tissue is widening and stretching and losing its elasticity.

 Diastasis Recti is more common that one would expect.
 Almost all pregnant women have some degree of widening in between their abdominal muscles during their pregnancy and early postpartum, but this usually heals on by 8 weeks postpartum.

 When there is a widening of 2,5 finger or more then this is something that won’t just go away by itself.
 Some research shows that around 60% of postpartum women need an exercise program to heal Diastasis Recti.

 Diastasis Recti can make you look pregnant even when you’re not!

 One of the most common symptoms of Diastasis Recti is so called mummy pouch, the stubborn belly fat that is very hard to get rid of.

 One of the reasons why it’s so hard to get rid of it is because it’s not only the fat that you are dealing with, but in many cases also the separation in your abdominal muscles and weak core that is protruding outwards due to the increased intra abdominal pressure.